npm-simplified/simplified/docs/content.md

 -- (object) `contentTypeData`

-An object containing the content's content type data.
+An object containing the content type's data.

 async: updateContent( object: *contentData* )
 -
 Update content in the database.

 #### Parameter: *contentData*